What Is Hash Oil & How to Make Your Own at Home

 In order to get to hash oil extraction, put the dried buds into a jar with a lid and into the freezer.
 Do the same with the chosen alcohol.
 You’ll need some 2.5 oz/74 ml for 7g of cannabis.

 - If you’re using the QWISO method (quick wash isopropyl alcohol), stir the mixture for 20 seconds and then strain to get your marijuana oil.

-The water temperature should be about 158–176ºC and spread out evenly so that bubbles appear.
+The water temperature should be about 158–176°F and spread out evenly so that bubbles appear.
 The alcohol will evaporate quickly.
 Alternatively, you may leave the dish in the sun for the alcohol to evaporate.